f0e/blur/README.md

 ## Recommended settings for gameplay footage:
 ### Config options
 - blur amount - for maximum blur/smoothness use 1, for medium blur use 0.5, low blur 0.2-0.3.
 0.6-0.8 gives nice results for 60fps, 0.3~ is good for 30fps
+- blur weighting - just keep it at equal

 - interpolated fps - results become worse if this is too high, for 60fps source footage around 300-900 should be good, for 180fps 1200 is good